nikitavoloboev/data/docs/work/communication.md

 There's a difference between criticism and personal attacks.
 The latter is best [responded to with kindness](https://twitter.com/lexfridman/status/1609611808377307136) or simply ignoring it as it was not meant to help you in first place.
 I do value criticism from people I value and when I see that intentions are good and try to note anything I find of value down to improve.
 I don't let outside criticism define my self worth in any way.

 It's hard to really know someone's life story based on what others said or wrote about.
-Everyone has incentives for saying some things and it's easy to hate on things/people than bring people up and learn together.
+Everyone has incentives for saying some things and it's easy to hate on things/people rather than bring people up and learn together.
 I try to always do the latter.

 ## Notes